Memorizing these TOEFL PDF Download is sufficient to pass the exam.

 - Expressing opinions on familiar topics.

-- Delivering integrated responses by combining information from practicing and listening tasks.
+- Delivering integrated responses by combining information from reading and listening tasks.

 - Conveying information and summarizing passages or lectures.